 Implementing these activities into your life will decrease everyday stress as well as boost your mood and energy.

 There are various meditation types that are helpful in keeping the mind and the body healthy.

 These meditative practices have been in existence for hundreds of years.
 Some of the various meditation techniques that have evolved from Buddhism, Christianity, and Hinduism, are:

 - Mindfulness Meditation

 This meditation type is associated with becoming mindful and having an increased acceptance and awareness of being able to live in the present moment.

 When using mindfulness meditations, a person is able to expand on their conscious awareness.

 This involves focusing on what is experienced during the meditation, like the flow of breathing.
 You can also observe your current emotions and thoughts and then let them go without any judgments.

 Guided meditation also known as visualization or guided imagery is a technique that you can use to develop mental images related to situations or locations that you find relaxing.

-When using guided meditation for stress it is highly suggested that you make use of all the senses when possible.
+When using a guided meditation for stress, it is highly suggested that you make use of all the senses when possible.